linxuhao/Selenuim-auto-web/README.md

 Runs with chrome (Using [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) to manage WebDriver needed by Selenium)

+The loading gif is from [Loading.id](https://loading.io/)

+Loading screen with preloader from [this tutorial](https://blog.codecentric.de/en/2015/09/javafx-how-to-easily-implement-application-preloader-2/)

 ## How to use

+The first start up of the app may takes a little while because

 The ``GUI has 3 parts`` : **Action List** at the top left, **output console** at the top right and **button zone** at the bottom